energywebfoundation/ocn-node/examples/README.md

 ```

 The demo contains two Charge Point Operators (CPOs) and one eMobility Service Provider (EMSP).
 Starting the demo will
-start the respective backends and register the CPOs to the Open Charging Network that was previously set up:
+start the respective backends and register the CPOs to the Open Charging Network that we have running in the background:

 ```
 npm start
 ```

 Observe the requests that are made to ganache, the ocn-node and the CPO server.
 This gives a quick overview of how
-the OCN registration process using OCPI and the OCN Registry works.
+the OCN registration process using OCPI and the OCN Registry looks.
+For those familiar with OCPI, you will see the
+CPOs receiving versions and version detail requests, as the OCN node processes the credentials registration.

-Leave the servers running alongside the network.
-The next step is to install Postman so that we can register our EMSP
+Leave the servers running in the background, alongside the network.
+The next step is to install Postman so that we can
-to the network.
+register our EMSP to the network.

 #### 3. Install Postman and Import Collection

 In order to visualize HTTP API requests, we can use [Postman](https://www.getpostman.com/).
 Once installed, simply
-import the JSON collection file provided in this directory and you are ready to begin.
+import the JSON collection and environment files provided in this directory.
+You will need to change your environment
+to the provided "OCN Node" environment that you just imported, by selecting it from the dropdown menu in the top right
+corner of Postman.
+This will allow you to easily change common variables across all your requests in the future.

 ## Tutorial